 Node monitoring (formerly basic monitoring)

-ApsaraDB for MongoDB provides node monitoring to view the resource status of each node in an instance, including common metrics like CPU and memory utilization.
+Monitor the resource usage of each node in an ApsaraDB for MongoDB instance, including metrics such as CPU utilization and memory utilization.

 Usage notes

-• When you receive an alert message from Alibaba Cloud, such as for CPU utilization exceeding 80%, investigate the issue by viewing the instance's monitoring data.
-You must filter by node to check for issues on individual nodes.
+• If you receive an alert from Alibaba Cloud, such as CPU utilization exceeding 80%, view the instance monitoring data and filter by node to identify which node has the issue.

 • Monitoring data is retained for 30 days.
-You cannot view monitoring data that is older than 30 days.
+Data older than 30 days cannot be viewed.

 Collection granularity

-ApsaraDB for MongoDB allows you to select a collection granularity, which is the time interval between data points.
-Supported granularities include 5 seconds, 30 seconds, 1 minute, 10 minutes, 30 minutes, 1 hour, and 1 day.
+ApsaraDB for MongoDB supports the following collection granularities, which determine the time interval between data points: 5 seconds, 30 seconds, 1 minute, 10 minutes, 30 minutes, 1 hour, and 1 day.

 For example, if you set the time range to 1 day and the collection granularity to 1 minute, the monitoring chart consists of 1,440 data points.

-The available collection granularities depend on the selected time range, as shown in the following table.
+The available collection granularities depend on the selected time range, as described in the following table.

 Time range